perun-network/NFT_Game/README.md

 * A metadata server stores in-game item NFT metadata, to be visible on-chain
 * A marketplace is connected to the second layer network and enables management of aquired game NFTs

-Implementation details below

 Erdstall Integration
 ---------------

 This section aims to provide an overview of the integration of Erdstall functionality with the game's core.
-For more details, view the corresponding well documented files.
+For implementation-specific details, refer to the corresponding well documented files.

 ### Client Side